 Coloradans rush to pick up free KN95 masks

-The initial rush to pick up free masks led to a shortage and some confusion.
+DENVER — A rush to pick up free KN95 or surgical-grade masks has led to a shortage and some confusion.

 Within hours of opening their eight facilities, Arapahoe Libraries announced on social media they were already out of the 2,500 KN95 masks they were given through a new state program.
-While some other places are getting calls asking about masks when they were never on list, or in Denver Public Library's case — they are not handing out masks but are on the list.
-The state thanks everyone for their patience as distribution sites, "get up and running."
+Some locations are getting calls asking about masks when they were never on list, or in Denver Public Library's case, they are not handing out masks but are on the list.

 You can find the locations the masks will be available by clicking here